 Vondel L. Smith & Son Mortuary 6934 S. Western Avenue Oklahoma City, Oklahoma

-To send flowers in memory of "Dick" John Richard Ogg, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Leo Guss Kerlick, please visit our Heartfelt Sympathies Store.

 Leo Guss Kerlick Obituary

 Leo Guss Kerlick – beloved brother, uncle and kind, easy-going friend to so many, passed away early Wednesday morning November 13, 2019 at age 89 in Richmond, Texas.

 Leo was born in Cogar, Oklahoma in a log house on August 6, 1930.
 He was the eighth of nine children born to Guss & Edith Kerlick.
 He attended Oklahoma A & M University, now OSU, and graduated in 1954 with a degree in Animal Husbandry, paying his way with the money he won while attending Binger High School showing his champion steer at the Tulsa Livestock Show.
 After college he joined the Army and proudly served for four years.